-If you have periodontal disease, our dentists and team may recommend that you get a gingivectomy in Enumclaw, Washington, to improve your condition.
-If Dr. Rochelle Riley or Dr. Craig Brandon advise you to get this procedure, we will make sure you are comfortable and at ease during and after your treatment.
+If you have periodontal disease, our dentist and team may recommend that you get a gingivectomy in Enumclaw, Washington, to improve your condition.
+If Dr. Rochelle Riley advise you to get this procedure, we will make sure you are comfortable and at ease during and after your treatment.
 If you have any questions, call Northwest Dental Medicine Enumclaw at 360-825-2563 to learn more.

 A gingivectomy, also known as pocket reduction or flap surgery, is a procedure where our team removes bacteria and calculus from roots of the teeth.
 The goal of this treatment is to eliminate harmful bacteria to reduce inflammation.